reactjs/react.dev/content/docs/reference-dom-elements.md

 Normally, there is a warning when an element with children is also marked as `contentEditable`, because it won't work.
 This attribute suppresses that warning.
 Don't use this unless you are building a library like [Draft.js](https://facebook.github.io/draft-js/) that manages `contentEditable` manually.

+### suppressHydrationWarning

+If you use server-side React rendering, normally there is a warning when the server and the client render different content.
+However, in some rare cases, it is very hard or impossible to guarantee an exact match.
+For example, timestamps are expected to differ on the server and on the client.

+If you set `suppressHydrationWarning` to `true`, React will not warn you about mismatches in the attributes and the content of that element.
+It only works one level deep, and is intended to be used as an escape hatch.
+Don't overuse it.
+You can read more about hydration in the [`ReactDOM.hydrate()` documentation](/docs/react-dom.html#hydrate).

 ### value

 The `value` attribute is supported by `<input>` and `<textarea>` components.
 You can use it to set the value of the component.
 This is useful for building controlled components. `defaultValue` is the uncontrolled equivalent, which sets the value of the component when it is first mounted.